What happens next?

 - Liaise with the police if appropriate

-- Issue diary sheets and monitor the situation
+- Issue nuisance log sheets and monitor the situation

 - ASB localities officers will contact the complainant to ask series of questions to assess the potential risk of harm caused by the Anti-Social Behaviour.